 Configuring a Wireless network is beyond the scope of this guide.
 Both the User and Service manuals cover Wireless setup in detail.
-In particular, for setting up the WLAN, refer to the latest revision of the Basic User Manual, Chapter 16, Configuring the Wireless Network (Option).
+In particular, for setting up the WLAN, refer to the appropriate version the Basic User Manual, Chapter 16, Configuring the Wireless Network (Option).
 (Available via the "Help" F1 key on the keyboard.)